geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-29/meeting-transcript.md

 Yeah, it sounds good.

 ##### **Chenyu** [[00:04:57](https://www.youtube.com/watch?v=AX6o0lK6RZA&t=297)]
 So spec equals to one is..
 So previously..
-So tiny grid is pretty much all UOP.
-And it's very important to limit the spec for every UOP.
-UOP has like source and arguments for different ops.
+So tinygrad is pretty much all UOp.
+And it's very important to limit the spec for every UOp.
+UOp has like source and arguments for different ops.
 And previously we have kind of a step check.
-And then we have a little bit of a step check.
-Tiny grid has multiple passes and lower things from tensor to the intermediate ones, then lower to the linearized ones, then finally render into streams.
-And we have a step check to making sure when you pass this stage, what's the possible set of the UOP.
+And then we have a little bit of a step check. tinygrad has multiple passes and lower things from tensor to the intermediate ones, then lower to the linearized ones, then finally render into streams.
+And we have a step check to making sure when you pass this stage, what's the possible set of the UOp.
 But we didn't really check all the intermediate ones.
 We didn't have a spec for that.
 So George just added a spec.
 So we can see that the spec equals to one today.
-So that is kind of checking every created UOP needs to follow these specs.
+So that is kind of checking every created UOp needs to follow these specs.

 ##### **Geohot** [[00:06:02](https://www.youtube.com/watch?v=AX6o0lK6RZA&t=362)]
-Yeah, I think especially once we switch only to Ranger 5, we can delete a whole bunch of UOPs.
+Yeah, I think especially once we switch only to Ranger 5, we can delete a whole bunch of UOps.
 We can delete a whole bunch of op types.
 We can delete view and stop.
 And then we should have a relatively small spec.
 We can also get rid of..
 We can merge assign and store.
 Yeah, then I think the spec overall will be pretty small.
-And we can check every UOP on creation.
+And we can check every UOp on creation.
 So it's important that every intermediate state preserve the spec.
 I fixed a few things in the de-vectorizer that didn't.
 Maybe there's a few things in the index stuff that don't also.

 ##### **Chenyu** [[00:06:41](https://www.youtube.com/watch?v=AX6o0lK6RZA&t=401)]
 Great.
 Okay.